 - If you still cannot login and the issue persists after deactivating plugins, do the same with your theme’s specific folder by renaming it so that your theme is deactivated and you can login.
 If you are in your dashboard, go to Appearance > Themes and manually switch to the default WordPress Theme (Twenty Seventeen or Sixteen).
-If the issue is then resolved, you have a theme causing the White Screen of Death it’s time for a different theme!
+If the issue is then resolved, you have a theme causing the White Screen of Death and it’s time for a different theme!

 Updates and Conflicts

 I avoid the potential for conflicts by keeping all my WordPress sites updated.
 Conflicts tend to occur when we update WordPress and a plugin hasn’t been maintained or updated in years.
 Or worse are simply poorly coded.
-This is where checking the support reviews and number of installs is important before just adding willy-nilly to your site!
+This is where checking the support reviews and number of installs is important before just adding plugins willy-nilly to your site!